 - Placing someone in a headlock, armbar, or any other hold;

 - Responding to non-threatening words with physical violence;

 - Arresting someone based on reports of a crime;

 - And other extreme uses of force or violence.

-Suing for Injuries from Security Guards and Bouncers
+Suing for Injuries Caused by Security Guards

 Security guards are hired by various establishments to perform security duties.
 This often includes pat-downs, bag searches, and calling the police in case of serious security issues.
 If a security guard overreaches and resorts to physical force or violence, you could be injured.
 Whether you were the direct victim of force or you were injured as collateral damage, you may be able to sue the security guard, their employer, and the establishment for the injuries you sustained.

 Many security guards are hired through private security companies, but some are hired directly by the venue.
 In many cases, you can sue an employer in Pennsylvania for an employee’s negligence under a doctrine called “respondeat superior.”
 As long as the employee was acting within the scope of their duties when they mistakenly used force and injured you, you may be able to sue the employer.
 This could give you the ability to sue whether the employer is an agency or the establishment itself.
 If the establishment where you were injured was using a security guard from an agency or service, you may be able to sue the establishment under the “borrowed servant” doctrine.
 This might treat the bar or club as the security guard’s employer, even if they technically work for someone else.

 Property owners and their agents cannot intentionally injure guests or customers, and it is illegal to assault someone by using physical violence without just cause.
 These kinds of incidents can entitle the victim to compensation for medical bills, lost wages, pain and suffering, and possibly even punitive damages to punish their unlawful action.

 Philadelphia Attorney for Injuries Caused by Security Guards